insonghua2/ins-array-list/README.md

 [![Coveralls github](https://img.shields.io/coveralls/github/insonghua2/ins-array-list.svg?style=flat-square)](https://coveralls.io/github/insonghua2/ins-array-list)
 [![npm](https://img.shields.io/npm/dt/ins-array-list.svg?style=flat-square)](https://www.npmjs.com/package/ins-array-list)

->   Simple array list implementation in Javascript like in Java
+>   Simple array list implementation in Javascript like in Java ,Only 8kb size.
+>
+> *When called API,as below scene*:
+> 1. `index` is out of bound
+> 2. `item` has not unique key
+> 3. add an reduplicated or remove unExisted item
+>
+> it will fail and throw corresponding error which helps developers to catch and konw what happens